From: Star Trek (2009)

 Caption: Zachary Quinto at Star Trek Beyond premiere

-Zachary Quinto, who seems born to play an updated as well as alternate-reality version of a young adult Spock in 2009's Star Trek film, first came to wide public attention while starring as the villain Sylar in the TV series Heroes.
+Zachary Quinto, who has played the alternate-reality version of Spock in 2009's Star Trek film, Star Trek Into Darkness and now Star Trek Beyond, first came to wide public attention thanks to his acclaimed performance as the villain Sylar in the TV series Heroes.